rudazy/fhevm-example-hub/VIDEO_SCRIPT.md

 - Auto-generated documentation

 **Say:**
 "The project is organized into clear categories.
 Each example focuses on a single concept, making it easy to learn and reference.
-We have examples ranging from basic counter operations to advanced implementations like blind auctions and confidential voting."
+We have examples ranging from basic counter operations to advanced implementations like blind auctions, confidential voting, and private escrow."

 ---